Code-Institute-Submissions/SamLookingGlass-FullStack-eCommerce/README.md

 # Context

 This project focuses on the full-stack development for a mobile-responsive web-based e-commerce website called ‘Teff’.
-'Teff' is an online purveyor of elecletic books and offers an interesting range of good reads for their patrons.
+Teff is an online purveyor of elecletic books and magazines.
+Teff's vision is to offer an interesting range of good reads for their patrons.

 The website has a login feature and requires users to create an account before they are able to check out items for purchase.

 # Demo
-The e-commerce website can be found here: https://teff-deployment.herokuapp.com/ The website has been deployed successfully on heroku but currently has a couple of bugs and features that are not working.
-The source code, however, is available for inspection.
+The e-commerce website can be found here: https://teff-deployment.herokuapp.com/

 # Index
 1. UX